classicrob/simply-jekyll/_notes/Kurt Lewin’s Equation.md

 ---
+title: Kurt Lewin's Equation
 ---
 **definition:** Kurt Lewin’s equation, $B=f(P,E)$, states that a person’s behavior is a function of who they are as a person and the contextual factors of their environment.

 **Kurt Lewin’s Equation is commonly misunderstood as saying** $B=P+E$. **This is lazy behavioral science.**